apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

 Evacuation data structures are defined by dividing up the volume content into a disjoint and contiguous set of regions of ``EVACUATION_BUCKET_SIZE`` bytes.
-The :cpp:member:`StripeSM::evacuate` member is an array with an element for each evacuation region.
+The :cpp:member:`PreservationTable::evacuate` member is an array with an element for each evacuation region.
 Each element is a doubly linked list of :cpp:class:`EvacuationBlock` instances.
 Each instance contains a :cpp:class:`Dir` that specifies the fragment to evacuate.
 It is assumed that an evacuation block is placed in the evacuation